Improve engagement among warehouse & manufacturing employees

 Creating a comprehensive employee engagement strategy that includes corporate and warehouse/manufacturing staff can be challenging.
-Traditionally, higher turnover rates among warehouse employees can make it difficult to make the case for focusing on engagement.
-Even if you are able to invest in engagement efforts, it can be hard to find the time to take workers off the line to focus on employee feedback initiatives.
+Traditionally, higher turnover rates among warehouse employees can make it difficult to make a case for focusing on engagement.
+Even if you can invest in engagement efforts, it can be hard to find the time to take workers off the line to focus on employee feedback initiatives.

 Engaging warehouse and manufacturing employees does matter, and it can affect discretionary effort and absenteeism.
 Here, we’ll show you how and why to engage warehouse and manufacturing employees, along with expert advice from our friends at Method.

 Making your warehouse and manufacturing workers feel valued

 As lower-paid employees are less likely to pursue higher levels of education, manufacturing and warehouse workers can often feel disrespected and dismissed by their leaders.
 That's why it's critical to make sure these employees feel valued, part of the team, and not disposable.
 Doing so will help with engagement and increase discretionary effort.

 Leaders can forget how vulnerable these employees are to disruption in finances.
 For example, people in these positions may experience car troubles that they can't afford to get fixed.
 Compensation becomes more critical for employees lower on the economic ladder because they are more likely to focus on survival-level choices rather than luxury choices.